pratibha-singh13/TrustVault/README.md

 ﻿# TrustVault
-#TrustVault is a PWA to manage digital assets.
+#TrustVault is a PWA(Progressive Web App) to manage your digital assets.